University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **1. Introduction**

+Firstly, congratulations, in the previous practical (species classification) you idenitifed that the 9 isolates belong to Salmonella enterica.
+Before we move on, I wanted to say that in Australia

+Now that we know that we are working with Salmonella enterica, we can now move on to the next step of the genomics workflow, which is bacterial genotyping.

 <img width="808" height="588" alt="image" src="https://github.com/user-attachments/assets/a0719c5b-af60-4605-ad0c-a00da9f892e2" />

 ## 1.1 Practical Overview

 In practice, MLST and cgMLST are often used together:
    -  MLST first: Quick screening to identify strain types and potential outbreaks